Read the contract

 Basel sits at a tri-national border.
 Many specialists have practices in Lörrach (Germany) or St-Louis (France); some Basel residents prefer them for specific procedures.
 Three structural points: (1) KVG basic covers emergency care abroad up to twice the equivalent Swiss cost — but planned consultations across the border are not covered under basic; (2) some Swiss supplementary products (semi-private with worldwide cover, private worldwide) cover planned care in Germany or France contractually — verify the specific product clause; (3) frontaliers who live in Germany or France and work in Basel have a once-only KVG-vs-foreign-CMU choice at start of work.
 The Basel cross-border is more complex than Geneva because three jurisdictions meet.

-Federal foundation.
 Article 25 KVG defines the federally-fixed catalogue of benefits every basic insurer must cover.
 Article 36 KVV sets the limit for emergency care abroad: covered up to twice the cost of equivalent treatment in your canton in Switzerland.
 Planned care across the border is not covered under basic insurance — only via specific supplementary clauses where the foreign clinic has a contractual arrangement with the insurer.

-Typical misunderstanding.
 Basel's proximity to German specialists (Lörrach, Freiburg) and French specialists (St-Louis, Mulhouse) creates an assumption that any Basel resident can casually consult a German doctor at no extra cost.
 The brochure language of some semi-private products mentions 'free choice of physician' which households read as 'including across the border.'
 The contractual reality is narrower.

-Cost over time.
 An uninsured planned consultation in Germany at, say, EUR 250 per visit four times a year for a chronic condition: roughly CHF 950/year of out-of-pocket spend the household assumed was covered.
 Over five years, ~CHF 4,750.
 For more complex care — cardiology, oncology — the figures are substantially higher.

-What we do when we catch it.
 Every Basel review with a known cross-border specialist relationship requests written pre-authorisation from the insurer — quoting the German/French clinic name, the procedure code, and the supplementary product.
 If the insurer confirms in writing, you're covered.
 If they decline or hedge, the household budgets the out-of-pocket exposure or restructures to a supplementary product with the right clause.

 On 2026 BAG data via primai.ch, we typically open Basel reviews looking at CSS (cheapest Standard in Basel-Stadt for 2026, largest Swiss insurer with broad Basel GP network) and Assura (Vaud-based, aggressive Basel pricing).
 Helsana and Sanitas typically suit households where supplementary breadth — particularly cross-border worldwide-cover and semi-private hospital — matters more than headline price.
 SWICA for households who'll genuinely use the BENEFIT health-promotion bonuses, common in pharma-sector wellness-focused families.
 Vivao Sympany (Basel-based cooperative) for households who prefer a regional insurer with deep Basel agency presence.
 Detailed insurer comparisons →